emanb29/LiberChat/liberchat-spec.md

 ## 3.2.
 Commands

 Commands MAY be issued by the client or the server, and generally communicate client-supplied information.
 Any command sent to a server MAY yield `ERR_UNKNOWNCOMMAND` or `ERR_NEEDMOREPARAMS`.
 Note that commands will not always receive a response.
-Any command sent during the Connection Initialization phase MAY yield `ERR_NOTREGISTERED`
+Any command sent during the Connection Initialization phase MAY yield `ERR_NOTREGISTERED` Servers MAY ignore unrecognized commands.

 ### 3.2.1.
 NICK